About the Community Grants Program

-Community Development — We support organizations and programs working in low- and moderate-income communities that focus on small business development, affordable housing, and job training.
+Community Development — We support organizations and programs working in low- and moderate-income communities that focus on small business development, affordable housing, financial literacy, and job training.

-Education — We support programs that promote academic achievement for low- and moderate-income students, facilitate merit-based access to higher education for underrepresented groups, and provide training for teachers and administrators working with low- and moderate-income students.
+Education — We support programs that promote academic achievement for low- and moderate-income students and facilitate merit-based access to higher education for underrepresented groups.

 Health & Human Services — We support organizations that help ensure access to quality health education programs and health care in low- and moderate-income areas.
-We also fund basic needs assistance and child care service, especially when offered in tandem with other self-sufficiency initiatives.
+We also fund basic needs assistance and childcare service when offered in tandem with other self-sufficiency initiatives.

 - Organizations must have a 501(c)(3) tax-exempt designation from the Internal Revenue Service.

 - Organizations must be located in and/or serve populations in the market areas of Independent Bank.
-(Please click here for a map.)
+(See “Our Market Areas” for more information.)

 - Organizations must demonstrate fiscal and administrative stability.